Parliamentary.ai

 Groups Affected

-• Local Authorities: Involved in the consent process for various aspects of TfL's new powers.
+• Local authorities: Involved in certain aspects of street management and consent processes related to TfL's new powers.

 Full Text